Walgreens and UHCOP PGY1 Community Pharmacy Residency Program

 - Submission of residency application materials to Pharmacy Online Residency Centralized Application Service (PhORCAS):

 - Three professional letters of recommendation

 - A written statement explaining why you are pursuing a community pharmacy residency and what you hope to gain from the residency program

 - Powerpoint presentation (topic related to community pharmacy)

-Specific questions about this residency program should be addressed to Angela Tompkins, Pharm.D., residency program site coordinator, at firstname.lastname@example.org.
+Specific questions about this residency program should be addressed to Ryan Hudson, Pharm.D., pharmacy manager and residency program site coordinator, at firstname.lastname@example.org.